Message from the Chairman's deskFont Size T T

 - Flexibility of studying

-During the Diploma in Management and the Bachelor of Commerce IU School of Business students in groups will be asked to investigate issues of a real-life nature related to companies and organizations in the Kenyan society.
+During the Diploma in Management and the Bachelor of Commerce IUPS School of Business students in groups will be asked to investigate issues of a real-life nature related to companies and organizations in the Kenyan society.
 Examples:

 - Describe and analyze the value chain of company xx.